 It’s not just about the total amount of medical bills and expenses you incur.

-It’s about the strategies you can use to maximize the take home value of your case, meaning the amount that you get in your pocket after all bills, fees and expenses are paid out of settlement.
+It’s about the strategies you can use to maximize the take-home value of your case, meaning the amount that you get in your pocket after all bills, fees, and expenses are paid out of a settlement.